TAKE AN AN ACTIVE HOLIDAY IN SPAIN TO BEAT THE JANUARY BLUES

 Surf your way along the Costa Verde

-The long and varied coastline in the north of Spain means that on one of the many picturesque beaches you are guaranteed to find waves.
-There are always a few safe bets, Mundaka in The Basque Country, for example, is renowned worldwide for its huge barrelling left wave.
-Dotted along the whole coastline are surfer havens: Playa de Vega, Xagó and Rodiles in Asturias are well known for not only great waves, but also their beautiful, mountainous backdrops.
+The north of Spain has a long and varied coastline which means that, on one of the many picturesque beaches, you are guaranteed to find waves.
+There are always a few safe bets, Mundaka in The Basque Country, for example, is renowned worldwide for its huge left waves.
+There are are surfer havens dotted all the way along the coastline: Playa de Vega, Xagó and Rodiles in Asturias are well known for their great waves as well as their beautiful, mountainous backdrops.

-This time of year the swell is bigger, better, stronger and more consistent, and needless to say the water is a lot less crowded.
-It is a little fresh, but it’s nothing that can’t be tackled with a wetsuit.
+This time of year the swell is bigger, better, stronger, more consistent, and needless to say the water is a lot less crowded.
+The temperature is a little fresh, but it’s nothing that can’t be solved with a wetsuit.
 After a day’s surf, make sure to enjoy the delicious, fresh seafood that each of these coastal regions has to offer.

 Bike around La Palma

-The terrain of the lesser known Canary Island of La Palma, is a paradise for avid mountain bikers in search of unique and exhilarating trails.
-The landscapes on the smallest island in the Canarian archipelago range from dense pine and Laurel forests, volcanic mountainsides and unspoiled coastlines, scattered with a variety of trails for beginners and more experienced bikers.
+The terrain of the lesser known Canary Island, La Palma, is a paradise for avid mountain bikers in search of unique and exhilarating trails.
+The landscapes of the smallest island in the Canarian archipelago range from dense pine and Laurel forests to volcanic mountainsides and unspoiled coastlines, and provide a variety of trails for everyone, from beginners to more experienced bikers.

-La Palma is home to the Caldera de Taburiente, a massive volcanic crater surrounded by cloud-covered mountainous peaks, which boasts the world’s longest single trail, leading cyclists down to the sea.
+La Palma is home to the Caldera de Taburiente, a massive volcanic crater surrounded by cloud-covered mountainous peaks.
+It boasts the world’s longest single trail that leads down to the sea.
 This time of year, the sky is still blue and temperatures average around 18 degrees…perfect for cycling.
-A hearty rabbit stew or one of the many seafood options typical of the Canary Islands are the ideal finish to a day on the trails.
+A hearty rabbit stew, or one of the many traditional seafood options from the Canary Islands, is the ideal way to finish a day on the trails.

 Ski in Sierra Nevada

-The season is fully in swing, and the snowy mountain resort of Sierra Nevada in Andalucía is gearing up for another white winter.
-Just 27km from Granada means you can explore the mountains by day, and head back to the city in the evening and take advantage of the tapas.
-The resort boasts 115 runs and is Europe’s sunniest ski resort, with 80% of days being sun-filled, meaning you can get that all-important Vitamin D, certain to boost your mood mid-winter whilst covering over 100km of pistes.
+The ski season is in full swing, and the snowy mountain resort of Sierra Nevada in Andalucía is gearing up for another white winter.
+Just 27km from Granada means you can explore the mountains by day, and head back to the city in the evening to take full advantage of being so close to traditional Andalusian restaurants.
+The resort boasts over 115 runs and is Europe’s sunniest ski resort, with 80% of days having glorious sunshine.
+This means you can get that all-important Vitamin D that is certain to boost your mood mid-winter whilst covering over 100km of pistes.